-Restricting attention to the specific class of complete information games, the epistemic characterization of generalized Nash equilibrium provides an epistemic characterization of its complete information analogue, i.e. of Nash equilibrium.
-The result is a direct consequence of Theorem 1, if payoff uncertainty is eliminated.
+Restricting attention to the specific class of complete information games, the epistemic characterization of generalized Nash equilibrium provides an epistemic characterization of the solution concept's complete information analogue i.e. Nash equilibrium.
+The result is a direct consequence of Theorem 2, if payoff uncertainty is eliminated.

 Corollary 1.
 Let Γ be a game with complete information, and $i \in I$ some player.
-A choice $c_i \in C_i$ is optimal in a Nash equilibrium, if and only if, there exists an epistemic model \mathcal{M}^{Γ} of Γ with a type $t_i \in T_i$ of player i such that c_i is optimal for t_i and t_i satisfies the conditions (i) - (x) of Theorem 1.
+A choice $c_i \in C_i$ is optimal in a Nash equilibrium, if and only if, there exists an epistemic model \mathcal{M}^{Γ} of Γ with a type $t_i \in T_i$ of player i such that c_i is optimal for t_i and t_i satisfies the conditions (i) - (x) of Theorem 2.

-With Corollary 1 a new characterization is added to the epistemic analysis of Nash equilibrium.
-In particular, its conditions do not imply common belief in rationality.
+With Corollary 1 a new epistemic characterization of Nash equilibrium is added to the analysis of static games with complete information.